DanielSOhara27/PaaS-enabling-rapid-and-reliable-software-development/Readme.md

 provides over IaaS.

 ## Acceptance Criteria
-* I should receive a single email per team
+* Homework should be submitted via Blackboard and one submission per team
+* Please submit a document that :
-* The email should contain the name of the individuals on your team
+ * Contains the name of the individuals on your team
-* The email should contain a link to your Github repository
+ * Contains a link to your Github repository
-* The email should contain a link to your running application in Cloud Foundry
+ * Contains a link to your running application in Cloud Foundry
 * I should be able to use the application to upload an image